szaimen/Nextcloud-NAS-Guide/README.md

 1. Deselect any format you don't want to have previews for (Recommended is to **deselect MarkDown & TXT**)
 1. Wait until everything is set up
 1. Choose to **not** use a specific Nextcloud user for preview generation
 1. Wait until everything is scanned.
 This can take a long time, please be patient!
+(If it just takes too long and doesn't finish, you can cancel by pressing `ctrl + c`.
+You could then run this script after the initial setup is done.)
 </details>

 ---